Cyber Security Awareness Training for Employees

 Cloud Security Essentials

 As organizations increasingly rely on cloud services, it's vital that employees understand how to use these platforms securely.
-This module addresses safe cloud computing practices.
+This free cyber security awareness training online addresses safe cloud computing practices.

 - Benefit: Ensures the safe use of cloud services and secure data storage.